BradHutchings/Mmojo-Server-v1/docs/NEW-33-Build-APE.md

 printf "\n**********\n*\n* FINISHED: Build Mmojo Server for ARM.\n*\n**********\n\n"
 ```

-**Optional:** Test the build if you're building on an ARM64 system.
+#### Optional: Test the build if you're building on an aarch64/arm64 system.
 If you've previously downloaded a model to the `1-DOWNLOAD` folder, you can test the build.
 ```
 rm -f mmojo-server-args
 rm -r -f mmojo-server-support